100 Years of racetrack legends: 1937 - 1946

 EXPANSE

-• Brown Colt by Bulandshar – Expense
+• Bulandshar — Expense, Colt

-• Vendor: I. MacRae, Masterton
+• Vendor — Ian MacRae, Masterton

-• Purchase Price: 1050gns
+• Purchase Price — 1050gns

-Trained by A. Winder, Expanse had nine starts as a two year old winning at his third start.
+Trained by A. Winder, Expanse had nine starts as a two-year-old winning at his third start.
 A third in the ARC Great Northern Foal Stakes (Gr.2) was followed by a win in the ARC Royal Stakes (Gr.3).

-Proving difficult to train, Expanse did not come back well at four, however, at five he won the 1945 ARC Auckland Cup (Gr.1), where he held out the fast finishing Golden Souvenir.
+Proving difficult to train, Expanse did not come back well at four, however, at five he won the 1945 ARC Auckland Cup (Gr.1), where he held out the fast-finishing Golden Souvenir.

-An entire, he retired with six wins including two Group 1’s and at stud he sired three stakes placed winners.
+An entire, he retired with six wins including two Group 1’s and at stud he sired three stakes-placed winners.
 His daughter Expansion produced the ARC Easter Hcp winner Final Command and another daughter produced the top sprinter-miler Fountainhead.

 1943: CHUNG CHONG (LOT 38)